 Amount of funding allocated for regional ecosystem-based adaptation and mitigation initiatives to improve protection of key coastal and marine ecosystems in the Coral Triangle region

-By 2030, at least 10 regional/national projects and joint collaborations including regional campaigns are established and implemented (e.g. marine waste management by Maritime Local Government Networks/LGN)
+By 2030, at least 10 regional/national projects and joint collaborations including regional campaigns are established and implemented (e.g., marine waste management by Maritime Local Government Networks/LGN)

 Output Indicator:

-# of regional/national projects and joint collaborations are established and implemented on marine pollution (e.g marine waste management by maritime Local Government Network), by 2030.
+# Of regional/national projects and joint collaborations are established and implemented on marine pollution (e.g. marine waste management by maritime Local Government Network), by 2030.

-Amount of funding committed by CT6 member countries and partners for regional/national projects and joint-collaborations including regional campaigns, by 2030
+Amount of funding committed by CT6 member countries and partners for regional/national projects and joint collaborations including regional campaigns, by 2030

 By 2025, at least 2 collaborations/partnerships are mobilized to support the implementation of COASTFISH regional framework at both regional and national levels (Output B1.1.1.b)